KogenBudo

 A Critical Engagement With Piotr Masztalerz’s THE KINGDOM OF DUST

 I have practiced with many individuals who trained to be powerful in the service of their country or an ideology—they had a cause.
-I’ve practiced with many others who wanted to be powerful because it is, quite simply, a wonderful thing to be strong.
+I’ve practiced with many others who wanted to be powerful because it is a wonderful thing to be strong.
 I’ve practiced with many others who strove to become powerful because they had been victimized before, and they wished to either ensure that they could ‘stop it’ this time around, or more pervasively, transform themselves so that they no longer had a sense of personal identity with the helpless victim they once were.

 A Review of UCHIDESHI: Walking with the Master: A Book by Jacques Payet